• Skip to primary navigation

 • When baking, these cookies will expand.
 Be sure to leave at least 2 inches between each on the cookie sheet.

-• The trick to making perfect soft gluten-free cookies is to pull them from the oven when the sides are firm and the center is still soft and slightly underdone.
+• The trick to making perfect soft gluten-free cookies is to keep an eye on the baking process and pull them from the oven when the sides are firm and the center is still soft and slightly underdone.

 • Storing: Place room temperature cookies in an airtight container or resealable bag.
 If stacking cookies, place sheets of parchment paper between each layer so the cookies don't stick together.
 Store covered cookies at room temperature for up to 5 days.

-• Freezing: To freeze homemade cookies, place room temperature cookies in a freezer safe container or bag and keep in the freezer for up to 3 months.
+• Freezing: Place room temperature cookies in a freezer safe container or bag and keep in the freezer for up to 3 months.
 Defrost at room temperature before serving.

 Nutrition